Pittsburg, TX 75686

-J. Robert Welsh Power Plant has 13 groundwater monitoring wells, 10 of which have been polluted above federal advisory levels based on samples collected between May 26, 2016 and November 08, 2017.
-Groundwater at this site contains unsafe levels of cobalt, lithium, sulfate, radium, beryllium, arsenic, fluoride, thallium, boron, lead, cadmium and chromium.Site description
+J. Robert Welsh Power Plant has 13 groundwater monitoring wells, 10 of which have been polluted above federal advisory levels based on samples collected between May 26, 2016 and July 24, 2019.
+Groundwater at this site contains unsafe levels of cobalt, lithium, sulfate, radium, beryllium, thallium, arsenic, boron, lead, cadmium, fluoride and chromium.Site description

 For more information about Texas Coal Ash, see Earthjustice's fact sheet, Texas and Coal Ash Disposal in Ponds and Landfills.